lun0522/Notes/IntroToDatabase.md

 - **Subclass**: no multiple inheritance, represented by **isa triangle** (pointing to the superclass). no need to store instances of the subclass into another table; can create a table that relates instances of the subclass to attributes that only the subclass has, or add a column of the attribute that only the subclass has, and assign NULL to those not of the subclass
 ![](http://os9hogvk5.bkt.clouddn.com/16_ER_2.jpg)

-- **Weak entity**: an owner entity can own many weak entities, while each weak entity has a partial key to identify itself *only* in its owner entity, so a weak entity is unique only when combined with its owner entity
+- **Weak entity**: an owner entity can own many weak entities, while each weak entity has a partial key to identify itself *only* in its owner entity, so a weak entity is unique only when combined with its owner entity **(note the bold lines; underscore the primary key; use dotted underscore lines for the weak side)**
 ![](http://os9hogvk5.bkt.clouddn.com/16_ER_3.jpg)

 - **Aggregation**: treat a relationship set as an entity set, to participate in another relatioship